 Philip Boxer: Working beyond the pale: when isn’t it an insurgency?

 It’s not uncommon to arrive at the moment within a coaching or consultation relationship at which the client feels confronted by an unavoidable career crisis: leave because s/he can’t see any future staying in his or her role; or stay because s/he sees no alternative to the limitations being imposed by the larger system.
 This paper will examine two case situations in which the client had come up against such a wall, one involved with the procurement of military capabilities, the other with the provision of intensive social care.
 In both cases there existed possible courses of action that would provide better outcomes and would make greater commercial sense, but which were nevertheless judged as beyond the pale by the existing authorities, discluded from further consideration (Boxer 2017).
 The challenge for the client facing this crisis is not to take the disclusion personally, but to consider the walling off as a systemic defense (de Madeiros 2019). read more (PDF)

-The macabre forms of the moral harassment decided and organized at the top of one of the biggest and most famous french organizations leading to dozens of suicides among employees ten years ago is a dramatic example of otherness denial.
+The macabre forms of the “institutional harassment” decided and organized at the top of one of the biggest and most famous french organizations leading to dozens of suicides among employees ten years ago is a dramatic example of otherness denial and a neo-liberal perverse approach to organizational effectiveness.
 Its history, interpretations and learnings are explored in this communication. read more (PDF)